pulp-platform/fann-on-mcu/README.md

 with a fixed-point model or not.
 Don't forget to include the files in your build scripts/makefile/project.

-### Performance Optimizations
-The generator script makes sure your code runs efficiently on your ARM Cortex-M processor.
-However, depending on the circumstance you can optimize further, e.g. by removing the const attributes for the fann\_weights and fann\_neurons variables in the fann\_net.h file.
-Const variables are stored and read from flash, removing the const attribute moves them to the initialized\_rw/.data memory section in RAM whereby the values are copied from flash to RAM at boot-up.
-RAM is often a scarce resource, though, hence the default is to have these variables const.

 ### Demo Project
-The folder `stm32l475-onDeviceTest` contains a demo project running test and benchmarking code on an STM32L475 discovery board.
-Do regenerate the project, you need to open the `hello_world.ioc` project in STM32CubeMX (we used v5.1.0) and click _Generate Code_.
+The folder `stm32l475-onDeviceTest-linux` contains a demo project running test and benchmarking code on an STM32L475 discovery board.
+To regenerate the project, you need to open the `hello_world.ioc` project in STM32CubeMX (we used v5.1.0) and click _Generate Code_.
 Them using the ARM KEIL uVision 5 IDE (we used V5.26.2.0 MDK-ARM Professional), open `hello_world.uvprojx` in the MDK-ARM folder, and build and download the project to the board.
 Don't forget to run generate.py before building the project.
 Using the UART over the microUSB connection already there to power the board, you should then be able to see the number of correctly classified samples (9 of 10) and the number of cycles for each test sample.

 ## FANN-on-PULP: Optimized FANN Inference for PULP platforms